hindrikson/disaggregator-updated/docs/temporal.md

 - disaggregate_temporal_industry()
 - specific functions for disaggregating for CTS

 Below is a detailed explanation from the top-level function down to its sub-functions.
-We break down the function for "industry" and "power".
+We break down the function for:
+- industry and power
+- CTS and power
+The cases for gas and petrol are not yet documented here.

 - disaggregate_temporal()
     - disagg_applications_efficiency_factor()